CO-DKFZ/TopArtCalculator/README.md

   - Annotation of **allele-frequency**, **alternative base**, **reference base**
   - Annotation of **gene name** the variant is located in (in line with gene model used for all annotations of input data)
   - Information about **Pathogenicity** in ACMG classification (1-5; benign, likely benign, uncertain significance, likely pathogenic, pathogenic) (https://github.com/NagaComBio/CharGer)
-* calling of mutational signature 3 (Alexandrov, L. B. & Stratton, M. R.: Curr.
-Opin.
-Genet.
-Dev.
-24, 52–60 (2014))
+* calling of mutational signature 3 ([Alexandrov et al.](https://www.sciencedirect.com/science/article/pii/S0959437X13001639?via%3Dihub))
-  - Info about confidence interval (Recommendation: [YAPSA](https://bioconductor.org/packages/YAPSA.html) package [Hübschmann et al.](https://onlinelibrary.wiley.com/doi/10.1002/gcc.22918)
+  - Info about confidence interval (Recommendation: [YAPSA](https://bioconductor.org/packages/YAPSA.html) package ([Hübschmann et al.](https://onlinelibrary.wiley.com/doi/10.1002/gcc.22918))

+## Example

-The tool mainly relies on the [ZygosityPredictor](https://bioconductor.org/packages/ZygosityPredictor.html) R-package [Rheinnecker et al.](https://academic.oup.com/bioinformaticsadvances/article/4/1/vbae017/7601458).
+The tool mainly relies on the [ZygosityPredictor](https://bioconductor.org/packages/ZygosityPredictor.html) R-package ([Rheinnecker et al.](https://academic.oup.com/bioinformaticsadvances/article/4/1/vbae017/7601458)).
-Some inputs are therefore inherited and require the same input format as if used for ZygosityPredictor itself.
+Some inputs are therefore inherited and require the same format as if used for ZygosityPredictor itself.
 The following example uses the minimum required input to run.
 If applicable, additional input files can be provided (RNA-seq, haploblocks, SNPs, see [ZygosityPredictor vignette](https://bioconductor.org/packages/release/bioc/vignettes/ZygosityPredictor/inst/doc/Usage.html)) to increase chances of successful haplotype phasing of variants.